 Less than one year after its first flight, 8 June 1966, the Valkyrie was involved in a mid-air collision with a Lockheed F-104N and crashed just north of Barstow, California.
 North American’s B-70 test pilot, Al White, was seriously injured and co-pilot, Major Carl Cross, USAF, was killed.
 NASA test pilot Joe Walker, flying the F-104, was also killed.

 8 June 1966: During a publicity photo formation flight, a Lockheed F-104N Starfighter, N813NA, flown by NASA Chief Research Test Pilot Joseph A. Walker, was caught in the wingtip vortices of the North American Aviation XB-70A-2 Valkyrie, 62-0207, the second prototype Mach 3+ strategic bomber.
 The Starfighter rolled up and across the Valkyrie.
 The two airplanes collided, with the F-104 taking off the Valkyrie’s vertical fins, then exploding.

+The Valkyrie continued to fly straight and level for 16 seconds before it began to roll inverted.
 The B-70’s pilot, Alvin S. White, was able to eject, though he was severely injured.
 Joe Walker and B-70 co-pilot Major Carl S. Cross, United States Air Force, were killed.